Shakti

 |

-pair of bi-fold doors are hinged to open up into a "V"
+doors are hinged to open up into a "V" shape from

-shape from the middle.
-Bi-folds allow more space through
+the middle.
+Bi-folds allow more space through the doorway

 |